 Legal responsibilities

-Accident reporting is a legal requirement in the construction industry, and companies are obligated to report certain incidents to the Health and Safety Executive (HSE).
 Failing to comply with these regulations can result in severe penalties, including fines and legal actions.
 Accident reports can also be used as evidence that a company is meeting its legal obligations and taking proactive steps to improve workplace safety.

 How to make an accident report in construction

-Who should write it?
+Who should write the accident report?

 Typically the person responsible for writing an accident report is the person responsible for Health & Safety – this could be a supervisor, a business owner, contractor or even a dedicated Health & Safety manager.
-It’s crucial that the person writing the report stays impartial and objective, making sure all relevant information is properly recorded without bias.

 When should an accident report be made?

-Accident reports should be made as soon as possible following an incident.
-Quick reporting ensures all details are fresh in the minds of those involved and immediate corrective actions can be put in place.
-Reporting it quickly is also important for regulatory compliance, as certain accidents have to be reported to the HSE in a specific time frame.
+Accident reports should be made as soon as possible following an incident for accuracy and compliance.
+Quick reporting ensures all details are fresh in the minds of those involved, and minimises the risk of memory lapses or inaccuracies.
+It also allows for immediate corrective actions to be put in place.

-What to include
+What to include in your accident report

 To make sure your report is comprehensive, this is the information you should include: